emdaer/emdaer/CODE_OF_CONDUCT.md

 advances</li>
 <li>Trolling, insulting/derogatory comments, and personal or political attacks</li>
 <li>Public or private harassment</li>
-<li>Publishing others&#8217; private information, such as a physical or electronic
+<li>Publishing others’ private information, such as a physical or electronic
 address, without explicit permission</li>
 <li>Other conduct which could reasonably be considered inappropriate in a
 professional setting</li>